TDS on Benefit or Perquisite in Respect of Business or Profession (Section 194R) [As per Circular No. 12 of 2022]Need to Introduce …

 • Minimum agricultural income: This rule applies only if your agricultural income is more than Rs.
 5,000.

 • Minimum total income: Your total income must be higher than the basic exempt limit (Rs.
 2,50,000 duals, Rs.
 3,00,000 for senior citizens, and Rs.
-5,00,000 (all these amounts are divided to the individual super senior citizens)) for the tax to apply.
+5,00,000 (all these amounts are divided by the individual super senior citizens)) for the tax to apply.

 In simple terms, if your agricultural income is significant and your overall income is above the tax-free limit, both your agricultural and non-agricultural income will be combined for calculating tax.